Army Institute of Technology

 • Faculty members contribution in SPPU Syllabi development

-• Four doctoral faculty members and eight pursuing PhD
+• Five doctoral faculty members and seven pursuing PhD

 • Participation in workshops, seminars, consultancy, conferences,...